 - To receive timely billing for our services.

-- An explanation to any billing questions you may have.
+- An explanation of any billing questions you may have.
 We have Financial Counselors on staff who are available to help.

 - To have your insurance claim submitted for you–given you have provided accurate and updated information to submit your claim.